AI Discovery

 Discovery touches the most sensitive parts of the host filesystem.
 DefenseClaw is deliberately conservative:

-No raw values.
+No raw values by default.
 Env var names are recorded, never values.
-File paths are hashed (config_path_hash, binary_path_hash) — only basenames are kept.
+File paths are hashed (config_path_hash, binary_path_hash) and only basenames are kept in the default redacted output.

 HMAC-stamped events.
 Continuous-discovery events are signed with a per-installation HMAC (PayloadHMAC on the gateway envelope).
 Tampering downstream of the gateway is detectable.